wassname/valuations_of_ethereum/README.md

 # valuations_of_ethereum

-I kind of collect them, so in order of relevance...
+I kind of collect them, so here's a list of valuation models.
+Edits and feedback are welcome.

 ## ETH Reports with price targets: